blockchain-certificates-web/blockchain-certificates-web.github.io/guide/index.md

 ## Introduction

+Blockcerts is an open initiative for building apps that issue and verify blockchain-based certificates for academic credentials, professional certifications, workforce development, and civic records.

+Blockcerts consists of open-source libraries, tools, and apps enabling a decentralized, standards-based, recipient-centric ecosystem, enabling trustless verification through blockchain technologies.

+Blockcerts uses and encourages consolidation on open standards.
+Blockcerts is committed to self-sovereign identity of all participants, and enabling recipient control of their claims through easy-to-use tools such as the certificate wallet.
+Blockcerts is also committed to availability of credentials, without single points of failure.

-These open-source repos form a working standard for blockchain certificates that may be utilized by other research projects and commercial developers.
-It contains components for creating, issuing, viewing, and verifying certificates using the Bitcoin blockchain.
+These open-source repos may be utilized by other research projects and commercial developers.
+It contains components for creating, issuing, viewing, and verifying certificates on the blockchain.
 These components form all the parts needed for a complete ecosystem.

-Please note that this standard is not attempting to solve identity.
-In other words, this solution does not certify the mapping of public keys to individuals or organizations.
-However, this ecosystem does form the basis for making strong proof of claims.

-### Design Principles

-*   Open source
-*   Reliance on open standards
-*   Open participation
-*   Recipient control
-*   Simplicity
-*   Minimize resource requirements (computation, cost, etc.)
-*   Solution must be viable without any proprietary product
-*   Blockchain-agnostic in the long term
-*   Maximize confidence in the end product

 ### Example Deployments